hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ================================
 Answer: 3.
 The value of `baz.foo` returns `2` on line 3. `qux.foo` returns `1` on line 1.
 The assignment of `baz.foo` on line 3 does not mutate the `qux` object because when assigning a property on an object, JavaScript always treats the property as an "own" property.
 That is, it assumes that the property belongs to the object named to the left of the property name.
 Even if the prototype chain already has a property with that name, it assigns the "own" property.
 Here, `foo` becomes an "own" property of `baz`. (copied from notes)

 ### 3. What will the following code log to the console?
 Explain why it logs that value.
-Try to answer without running the code.
+Try to answer without running the code

 ```js
 let qux = { foo: 1 };